Skip to content

 At the same time, the story also has something tender and fairy-like, because of the old man and woman's love for each other and the way they spend their last days at a distance, she with a hedgehog, he with a deer.
 Something of gentleness and hope shines through.

 'One day I came to realise that I myself had quite a hand in the negative relationships with people and situations in my life.
 Since then, I have been trying to let out more of the softness that is also hidden somewhere inside.
-Now, at my 72e, I am sweeter than before.
+Now, at my 72e, I am sweeter than I used to be.
 I am like a stone in a mountain stream.
 The stones in it get rounder and rounder; the water wears off the sharp points.
 That's what happens to people too, life teaches you to become rounder, softer, less prickly.
 So that you hurt others less.
 I argued with many people.
 Even with my parents, I never got back on good terms.
-I wish I had had the intelligence and sensitivity when I was younger not to pay them back with the same coin they paid me with.
+I wish I had had the intelligence and sensitivity at a younger age not to pay them back with the same coin with which they paid me.
 I regret that to this day.'

 This report was made thanks in part to the Matching Fund.